CloudCannon/Jekyll-Tips/_guide/collections.md

   - services
 {% endhighlight %}

-Now create a folder in the root of the website called `_services` (Remember if you're working on CloudCannon you need to create a file first, then move it to the folder).
+Now create a folder in the root of the website called `_services`.

 Inside add a file called `web_design.md` with the following content: